sqroot-eu/sqroot.eu/_posts/2012/2012-05-20-finland-international-improv-festival-2012.markdown

 <h3>8 Ways To Character (Jani Turku, FIN)</h3>

 The workshop focused on techniques to get inspiration for character-building as well as some related subjects such as status and memorization.
 Here be a suggestion to all the unpopular kids in high-schools all over the world: go take up improv and learn about character and status.
 You'd be amazed on how your life improves.
 We talked and practiced character building, interaction, memorization, of making life-like characters... and animals.
-Non-human roles have fascinated me ever since I saw the actors of <a href="http://kellariteatteri.fi/">Helsingin Kellariteatteri</a> do swans at <a href="http://tudengiteater.ee">Viljandi</a>.
+Non-human roles have fascinated me ever since I saw the actors of <a href="http://kellariteatteri.fi/">Helsingin Kellariteatteri</a> do swans at Viljandi.
 Animals are a good source of inspiration, but they are also a difficult subject.
 All in all, I think the workshop paid up in full and I do plan to consciously use and develop the stuff I learned there in upcoming practices.

 <h3>Status Games Workshop (Simo Routarinne, FIN)</h3>